-For example, if you search for flights from Chicago to Rome on AA.com, you’ll only see American Airline options online.
-But you can also fly on British Airways (Oneworld partner airline) or American Airlines to London and then connect on a British Airways flight to Rome.
-Or you could fly on Iberia to Spain and then connect to Rome.
+For example, if you search for flights from Chicago to Rome on AA.com, you’ll only see options for American Airlines, and some partners, like British Airways and Finnair.
+But you can also fly on Iberia (oneworld partner airline) to Spain, or Air Berlin to Berlin and then connect to Rome.

 a) American Airlines

 - Air Berlin